Other products

 Always assess the cat’s health status before prescribing the veterinary medicinal product.

 The veterinary medicinal product may cause slight reduction in heart rate, respiratory rate and body temperature.
 As a reduction of body temperature can occur after the administration, the treated animal should be kept at a suitable ambient temperature.
-Monitor the cat carefully for any symptoms of respiratory depression and sedation when a CNS depressant is used concomitantly with pregabalin.

 The prescribing veterinarian should advise the owner to always inform the attending veterinarian if the veterinary medicinal product has been administered to the cat prior to the veterinary visit.